 Using chatbots as your first level of customer support and engagement will give customers the impression that your company is cold and indifferent to their problems.
 Not only do chatbots fail to solve customer issues, but there have been examples of them offending users.

-‘TayTweets’ was an AI chatbot created by Microsoft, and while Tay was not a customer service bot, it was created to try and improve Microsoft’s understanding of conversational language.
+‘TayTweets’ was an AI chatbot created by Microsoft, and while Tay was not a customer service bot, it was created to try to improve Microsoft’s understanding of conversational language.
 Microsoft hoped that Tay would learn to tweet like a teenager, with the company claiming that the more users chat with Tay the smarter it gets.
 However, 24 hours after going live and the best description of Tay’s day was that it went from saying ‘humans are super cool’ to becoming a Nazi.
 Tay’s absorption of every conversation it had shows the limits of AI.
 The chatbot learnt from other users but was unable to differentiate between racist content and normal teenage chat.
 Tay quickly became an internet joke, but it raised serious questions about how best to programme and teach AI.
 Is it possible to teach AI using public data without including the worst traits of humanity that linger all over social media?

 The endless examples of chatbots failing miserably at customer service and TayTweets show how easy it is to manipulate AI.
 Perhaps chatbots have been introduced far too early.
 The main reason for their ubiquity is that they save companies money but in reality they create a cold and indifferent customer service experience that pushes customers away.
 In a decade chatbots could be the answer to customer service, but at present they seem to only frustrate the customer and damage the company’s reputation.